4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - Margin value is shared between elements and the biggest margin value is used.
   - If you have 2 adjacent elements with 10 px margin, margin will not be 20px between them!

+#### More Margin with Kevin Powel

+- margin auto use the empty space in that axis to push itself.

+- if two elements have margin auto, the space evently shared!

+  - BTW, this behaviour if the element is grid or flexbox!

 ## CSS Variables

 - You can define variable in even CSS and use them in wherever you want !